Kanha Tiger Reserve — location and key facts

 Bus: Jabalpur Bus Stand (ISBT)

-Travel to Jabalpur (JBP) by train and hire a taxi to your zone gate.
+Travel to Jabalpur (JBP) by train and hire a taxi to the zone gate.
 If flying, Jabalpur Airport (JLR) has scheduled services — travel onward to your gate by taxi.
 No direct bus services connect to the park gates.